suncoast-devs/handbook/lessons/js-intro/control-flow.md

 }
 ```

-In the case of multiple conditions only the first logical condition which
+In the case of multiple conditions, only the first logical condition which
 evaluates to true will be executed.
 To execute multiple statements, group them
-within a block statement (`{ ... }`) .
+within a block statement (`{ ... }`).
 In general, it's good practice to always
 use block statements, especially when nesting if statements:

 ```typescript